Seehund: Survivors

 One of the boats used by the French navy post-war, U-5622, is preserved and on display at the Musée national de la Marine in Brest, France.

 U-5075 is on display at the United States Naval Shipbuilding Museum, part of the Massachusetts Military Research Center, in Quincy, Massachusetts.
 Occasional amateur radio events are conducted by this museum ship, using the callsign WW2MAN.
+A replica Seehund is displayed onboard the SS American Victory in Tampa, Florida.

 In Germany, Seehunds are displayed at several museums, the Technik Museum Speyer, the Deutsches Museum, Munich, the Marinemuseum Wilhelmshaven and the German Maritime Museum (Deutsches Schiffahrtsmuseum), Bremerhaven, and Curioseum Willingen (which has been test operated by the owners in a local lake).
 A cutaway of a Seehund is in the exhibition of the Bundeswehr Museum of German Defense Technology located in Koblenz.

 In April 2002 the wreck of U-5095 was recovered by the Royal Dutch Navy and a civilian salvage team lying buried beneath a beach at Egmond aan Zee in the Netherlands, after having been run aground there by its crew in February 1945, and the remains are now on display at the IJmuiden bunker museum.
 Its two onboard torpedoes were found to be still active and their warheads were separated from their delivery systems and control-detonated at sea.